 Solar Science Experiments for Kids are a fun way to teach children about renewable energy sources.
 These experiments are geared for children ages 5-10, but may be adapted for all ages.

 Disclosure: This is a paid campaign with Camp Invention, all opinions are 100% my own.
-Affiliate links
+Amazon Affiliate links included.

 My daughter is getting VERY excited about her upcoming week at Camp Invention!
 In preparation for this amazing week long summer camp, we are trying to get into the habit of “thinking like a scientist!”
 This week, we focused on solar science experiments and creative problem solving.